-Normal circulation in the developing fetus is an important promoter of growth and chamber development.21 In complex forms of CHD, where multiple anomalies exist, it is conventionally thought that individual structural defects may explain “downstream” changes.
+Normal circulation in the developing fetus is an important promoter of growth and chamber development.
+In complex forms of CHD, where multiple anomalies exist, it is conventionally though that individual structural defects may explain “downstream” changes.
 For example, severe mitral stenosis or atresia may be associated with underdevelopment of the left ventricle, aortic valve and ascending aorta.
-It is likely that the situation is more complex than this, with translational studies suggesting that individual genetic mutations may cause a range of abnormalities affecting both cardiac valves and chamber myocardium.22 Defining the genetic and molecular underpinning of these abnormalities is important in understanding the growth potential of cardiac structures in affected individuals.
+It is likely that the situation is more complex than this, with translational studies suggesting that invidual genetic mutations may cause a range of abnormalities affecting both cardiac valves and chamber myocardium.
+Defining the genetic and molecular underpinning of these abnormalities is important in understanding the growth potential of cardiac structures in affected individuals.

 Recurrence risks in congenital heart disease

 In a minority of cases, it is possible to provide a precise recurrence risk for CHD, based on known Mendelian inheritance in a family or on risk figures related to a chromosomal anomaly.
 In the absence of such information, empirical risk estimates must be used.
-For most lesions, the reported recurrence risk in siblings of an affected individual, when neither parent is affected, is in the range of 1%–6% (Box 6).24,25 If more than one sibling is affected, the recurrence risk can increase to 10%.26 The recurrence risk in offspring of affected parents is generally significantly higher than that in siblings of affected individuals with unaffected parents.
-Further, if the mother is the affected parent, the risk of disease transmission is higher.25 The reason for these differences is unknown, and it is difficult to reconcile them with known genetic mechanisms.
+For most lesions, the reported recurrence risk in siblings of an affected individual, when neither parent is affected, is in the range of one to six percent.
+If more than one sibling is affected, the recurrence risk can increase to 10%.
+The recurrence risk in offspring of affected parents is generally significantly higher than that in siblings of affected individuals with unaffected parents.
+Further, if the mother is the affected parent, the risk of disease transmission is higher.
+The reason for these differences is unknown, and it is difficult to reconcile them with known genetic mechanisms.

 Accelerated gene discovery in CHD will translate into more individualised genetic counselling for patients and their families, and the role of genetics in the clinical care of patients with CHD should continue to evolve.
 For now, ensuring an accurate family history is obtained, including detailed cardiac diagnoses for all affected family members, could provide valuable clues about possible causation and inheritance.
 This is particularly relevant to families with multiple affected individuals, and a referral to a genetics service should be considered.